How To Calculate Theoretical Plates In Fractional Distillation

 The number of theoretical plates in a chromatographic column is a measure of its efficiency in separating components.
 Knowing the number of theoretical plates can help determine how well a column is performing, and can be used to compare different columns.
 Estimating the number of theoretical plates is relatively easy and can be done with a few simple calculations.

-See also Does Rose Water Expire
+See also Does Distilled Water Clean Better

 The first step in estimating the number of theoretical plates is to measure the retention time for each component that has been separated on the column.
 This should be done for both the peak maximum and peak minimum points, as this will provide an accurate measure of retention time.
 Once this data has been collected, it can be used to calculate the plate height or plate count, which is the ratio between the peak maximum and peak minimum retention times.